A Century of Service

 The rapidly increasing number of cars on the road brought about a similar increase in motor vehicle crashes.
 Prevention of traffic crashes became an early concern of AAA clubs.

 In 1920, the AAA-sponsored School Safety Patrol program — children protecting classmates from traffic dangers — was established and expanded nationwide.
 AAA also introduced traffic safety education into elementary and junior high schools, and pioneered driver education in high schools.
 AAA’s Responsible Driving textbook, first published in the 1930s as Sportsmanlike Driving, has become the most widely used book in its field.

 AAA has been actively involved for more than 40 years in reducing the drunken-driver problem.
 AAA’s alcohol education programs are used by thousands of communities to address the traffic safety issues associated with alcohol abuse.
 AAA has programs appropriate for people of all ages from elementary school students through senior adults.

 During the Arab oil embargo of the 1970s, AAA initiated weekly Fuel Gauge Reports — a canvassing of stations across the nation to advise motorists on gasoline availability, prices and hours of operation.
 AAA currently offers nationwide daily gas prices through the AAA Fuel Gauge Report which also offers expert commentary on the factors affecting prices at the pump.
-In addition, the AAA Fuel Cost Calculator uses AAA’s unequalled gas price research to assist travelers in estimating the cost of gas for a trip, or comparing costs for different vehicles.
+The AAA Fuel Cost Calculator assists travelers in estimating the cost of gas for a trip, or comparing costs for different vehicles.
+In addition, AAA’s unequaled Fuel Research examines different types of fuel in an effort to help drivers make smart decisions at the pump.
 AAA’s fuel information is also available for smart phones at AAA.com/mobile.